farooqkz/farooqkz.github.io/content/computer/machine-learning-is-not-neural-network.md

 [Lisp](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>) to accomplish
 the goal.
 The feature Lisp had at that time which I believe no other language had, was that the Lisp code could also be seen as and work with like some data.
 Koza used Lisp [S-expressions](https://en.wikipedia.org/wiki/S-expression) to represent programs.
 This feature of Lisp is still quite unique among programming languages.
-And if you think Lisp is slow, see [Didier Verna's paper "How to make Lisp go faster than C?"](https://www.lrde.epita.fr/~didier/research/publications/papers/verna.06.imecs.html)
+(If you think Lisp is slow, see [Didier Verna's paper "How to make Lisp go faster than C?"](https://www.lrde.epita.fr/~didier/research/publications/papers/verna.06.imecs.html))
 And he wrote programs, which were producing programs(or Lisp S-expressions), to solve different tasks like evolving a multiplexer.